Jenibv/eNurse/README.md

 # eNurse
-The eNurse System is a smart, digital healthcare solution designed to streamline nursing workflows and manage medical records efficiently.
+eNurse is a platform designed to provide healthcare services to educational institutions.
+We help manage student health records, medications, and emergency contacts efficiently.
 Developed using  HTML, CSS, and JavaScript.